High Society (1956 film): Reception

 Opening on July 17, 1956, High Society garnered mixed reviews, often being compared as a lesser offering to The Philadelphia Story, a previous adaptation in 1940 of the same play starring Cary Grant in the Crosby part, Katharine Hepburn in the Kelly role, and James Stewart in an Oscar-winning turn as the reporter played in the remake by Sinatra.
-Variety observed: "High Society should spell high finance business all over.
+Abel Green of Variety observed: "High Society should spell high finance business all over.
 It's a solid entertainment every minute of its footage.
 Fortified with a strong Cole Porter score, film is a pleasant romp for cast toppers Bing Crosby, Grace Kelly and Frank Sinatra who, tactfully, get alphabetical top billing.
 Their impact is almost equally consistent.
-Although Sinatra has the top pop tune opportunities, the Crooner makes his specialties stand up and out on showmanship and delivery, and Miss Kelly impresses as the femme lead with pleasantly comedienne overtones.
-This is perhaps her most relaxed performance ..."
+Although Sinatra has the top pop tune opportunities, the Groaner makes his specialties stand up and out on showmanship and delivery, and Miss Kelly impresses as a femme lead with pleasantly comedienne overtones.
+This is perhaps her most relaxed performance."